Savannah Maddox: Early life and career

+Political career

 Kentucky House of Representatives

-Maddox was first elected to the 2019 Kentucky House of Representatives in the 2018 election, when she defeated Grant County Judge-Executive Darrell Link by 5,000 votes (36%) in the general election.
+Maddox was first elected to the Kentucky House of Representatives in 2018, when she defeated Grant County Judge-Executive Darrell Link by 5,000 votes (36%) in the general election.

 Maddox supported the passage of Senate Bill 150, which legalized constitutional concealed carry for legal gun owners in Kentucky.
 The bill was endorsed by the National Rifle Association of America, while it was opposed by the Kentucky Fraternal Order of Police, Louisville Metro Police Department, and by the Kentucky Sheriff's Association.
 It was signed into law in October 2019, and Maddox, along with Governor Matt Bevin, was awarded the .50 Caliber Freedom Award from the National Association for Gun Rights for her work in passing the legislation.

 Maddox introduced House Bill 321 in January 2020, which died in committee.
 It would have made it a felony for a doctor to perform a surgery or prescribe a medication to a minor intending to alter the child's gender.

 During the COVID-19 pandemic, Maddox was an opponent of Governor Andy Beshear's emergency orders, calling them acts of "tyranny."
 She proposed a measure to restrict the governor's ability to enact a state of emergency, but it failed to advance.
 Beshear said his actions saved lives, and that they reflected guidance from the White House Coronavirus Task Force.